 Consider the problem of lines on a cubic surface.
 Cayley~\cite{Cayley1849} and Salmon~\cite{Salmon1849} showed that a smooth cubic surface $\calV(f)$ in $\PP^3$ ($f$ is a homogeneous cubic in four variables) contains 27 lines.
 (See Figure~\ref{F:cubic}.)

 This holds over any algebraically closed field.
-When $f$ has rational coefficients, the field \defcolor{$\mathbb{K}$} of definition of the lines is a Galois extension of $\QQ$, and its Galois group \defcolor{$G$} has a faithful action on the 27 lines.
+When $f$ has rational coefficients, the field \defcolor{$\KK$} of definition of the lines is a Galois extension of $\QQ$, and its Galois group \defcolor{$G$} has a faithful action on the 27 lines.

-As the lines lie on a surface, we expect that some will meet, and Schl\"afli~\cite{Schlafli1858} showed that for a general cubic, these lines form a remarkable incidence configuration whose symmetry group is the reflection group $E_6$.
+As the lines lie on a surface, we expect that some will meet, and Schl\"afli~\cite{Schlafli1858} showed that for a general cubic, these lines form a remarkable incidence configuration whose symmetry group is what we now understand to be the Coxeter group $E_6$.
 As Jordan observed, this implies that $G$ is a subgroup of $E_6$, and it is now known that for most cubic surfaces $G=E_6$.

 A modern view begins with the incidence variety of this enumerative problem.
-The space of homogeneous cubics on $\PP^3$ forms a 19-dimensional projective space, as a cubic in four variables has $\binom{3+(4-1)}{3}=20$ coefficients.
-Writing \defcolor{$\GG(1,\PP^3)$} for the (four-dimensional) Grassmannian of lines in $\PP^3$, we have the incidence variety.
+The space of homogeneous cubics on $\PP^3$ forms a 19-dimensional projective space, as a cubic in four variables has $\binom{3+4-1}{3}=20$ coefficients.
+Writing \defcolor{$\GG(1,\PP^3)$} for the (four-dimensional) Grassmannian of lines in $\PP^3$, we have the incidence variety,

-Write \defcolor{$\bbk$} for our ground field, which we assume for now to be algebraically closed.
-Both $\Gamma$ and $\PP^{19}$ are irreducible; Let us consider their fields of rational functions, $\bbk(\Gamma)$ and $\bbk(\PP^{19})$.
+Let \defcolor{$\bbk$} be our ground field, which we assume for now to be algebraically closed.
+Both $\Gamma$ and $\PP^{19}$ are irreducible.
+Consider their fields of rational functions, $\bbk(\Gamma)$ and $\bbk(\PP^{19})$.
 As the typical fiber of $\pi$ consists of 27 points and $\pi$ is dominant, $\pi^*(\bbk(\PP^{19}))$ is a subfield of $\bbk(\Gamma)$, and the extension has degree 27.
 The Galois group \defcolor{$G$} of the normal closure of this extension acts on the lines in the generic cubic surface over $\PP^{19}$, and we have that $G=E_6$.

-Suppose that $\bbk=\CC$.
-If $B\subset\PP^{19}$ is the set of singular cubics (a degree 32 hypersurface) then over $\PP^{19}{\smallsetminus}B$, $\Gamma$ is a covering space of degree 27.
+Suppose now that $\bbk=\CC$.
+If $B\subset\PP^{19}$ is the set of singular cubics (a degree 32 hypersurface~\cite{Salmon1860}) then over $\PP^{19}{\smallsetminus}B$, $\Gamma$ is a covering space of degree 27.
 Lifting based loops gives the monodromy action of the fundamental group of $\PP^{19}{\smallsetminus}B$ on the fiber above the base point.
 Permutations of the fiber obtained in this way constitute the \demph{monodromy group} of $\pi$.
 For the same reasons as before, this is a subgroup of $E_6$.
 In fact, it equals $E_6$.